In the footsteps of London's rebels

 What is the course about?

-The course conveys this exciting history against the backdrop of 19th century and early 20th century London through a series of walking tours to sites of agitation and protest.
-These tours will include visits to buildings and institutions connected with this history.
+The course conveys this exciting history against the backdrop of 19th century and early 20th century London through a series of virtual walking tours to sites of agitation and protest, supported by PowerPoint slides, lectures, and discussions.

 What will we cover?